abhinav1312/cyberbully-detection-using-ml/README.md

 + Data analysis using Matplotlib and seaborn.
 + Pandas library
 + Building classification models in python, etc.
++ Using the dataset on colab that has been uploaded on google drive

 ### Challenges faced and conquered
 + Conversion of textual data into numerical data using vectorization.